IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 ---?image=assets/reflect.jpg&size=contain
 ## <span class="orange black-shadow">Know Thyself</span>

-Note:
-I believe that you can never know anyone else without first knowing yourself.
-Think back to when you were a teenager, you thought you knew how people were.
-But you didn't, because you didn't first know who you were -- you were still figuring out who you were going to be.

 ---
 > You must first know yourself before you can really know anyone else